 Total Number Of Identical Squares on 8×8 chess board= # of Ranks × # of Files= 8*8= 64 identical squares

-In the game of chess, its important to control as much squares as you can to gain power and control over the board.
-You gain control over squares by developing your pieces especially towards the center of the board.
+In the game of chess, it’s important to control as many squares as you can to gain power and control over the board.
+You gain control over squares by developing your pieces, especially towards the center of the board.
 Sometimes it means sacrificing a piece just to gain more activity.

-If you obey this one principle, you can get great attacking chances as early in the opening, because your army is fully loaded and ready to penetrate into enemy territory.
+If you obey this one principle, you can get great attacking chances as early as the opening, because your army is fully loaded and ready to penetrate into enemy territory.